nikiyaw/DataAnalysis_SQL/2_starting_with_data.md

 Organic Search is the most common method in accessing the site.
 It also brings in the largest revenue when compare to other channels.

-Question 3:
-Which month or year has the highest sales?
+## Question 3: Which month or year has the highest sales?
 How much orders are there?
 Is there a pattern?

-SQL Queries:
 SELECT
 	EXTRACT(year FROM date) AS purchased_year,
 	EXTRACT(month FROM date) AS purchased_month,